-In summary, the SQLOS is a thin user-mode layer (Chapter 2) that sits between SQL Server and Windows.
+In short, the SQLOS is a thin user-mode layer that sits between SQL Server and Windows.
 It is used for low-level operations such as scheduling, I/O completion, memory management, and resource management.

-To explore exactly what this means and why it's needed, you first need to understand a bit about Windows.
+To explore exactly what this means and why it's needed, you first need to understand SQL Server's execution model.